flschr/bearblog-plugins/README.md

 2. **Use a dedicated API key** just for this toolbar (you can revoke it anytime)
 3. **Don't use this feature** on shared or public computers
 4. The risk is limited: an attacker can only make API calls on your behalf – they cannot access your OpenAI account or other data

-#### Deep Dive: How the AI Integration Works

-The AI integration uses the [OpenAI Vision API](https://platform.openai.com/docs/guides/images-vision) (specifically the **gpt-4o-mini** model) to analyze images.
-It is designed to be fast, privacy-conscious, and extremely cheap.

-* **Smart Privacy:** Only the URL of the selected image is sent to OpenAI when you actively click the button.
-No data is sent in the background.
-* **Minimal Costs:** Generating an alt-text costs approximately **$0.0012**.
-You can describe nearly 1,000 images for about $1.00.
-* **No Subscription:** You use your own OpenAI API Key and only pay for what you actually use.

 ---